chrisgurney/obsidian-note-toolbar/.github/ISSUE_TEMPLATE/bug_report.md

 _Video or a GIF would be appreciated._

+**Debug info:**
+_Run "Show debug info" in Obsidian and paste it here (recommended).
+Alternately, fill out the sections below._

-**Theme links and CSS snippets (if applicable):**
+**Plugin, Theme links, and CSS snippets (if applicable):**
-_Themes and CSS snippets can affect the display of the toolbar.
+_Plugins, themes, and CSS snippets can affect the display of the toolbar.
 Include any being used here to help diagnose display issues._

-**Plugin links (if applicable):**
-_If you're using a specific plugin that isn't working with the toolbar, link it here._

 **Desktop environment:**